Ruben-Parra-Montenegro/Albert/ReadMe.md

 With the markdown, you can then store it in vector storage for the model to pull from.
 Below is an example of the agent being asked a question.

-It was able to use the context given to seacrch for the info in the vector store.
+It was able to use the context given to search for the info in the vector store.

 ```
 ============================================================